LakeshireW/Ignoreplayer/README.md

 Command: /ignoreplayer

-This addon filters all the messages by the key words you add.
+This addon filters all the messages by performing keyword match check.

 You can type /ignoreplayer in game to add any key words involved in gold selling or anything else you dont wanna see.